Jeremy J. Wheaton, President and Chief Executive Officer, ECMC Group; President and Chief Executive Officer, Zenith Education Group

-Dan Fisher, General Counsel and Corporate Secretary of ECMC Group
+Dan Fisher, General Counsel and Corporate Secretary, ECMC Group

 In her role as president and chief executive officer of ECMC, Ms. Hines is responsible for the management and coordination of all Federal Family Education Loan Program (FFELP) and guaranty agency program activities for ECMC.
 She also oversees our college access, trainings and outreach activities in the states where ECMC is the designated guarantor.
 Ms. Hines brings a wealth of operational and tactical experience to her position, including nearly 30 years in higher education finance.

-Since 1994, the U.S. Department of Education has asked ECMC to play a critical role in phasing out insolvent guaranty agencies or agencies that wish to exit FFELP.
-Ms. Hines has worked with the Department and has led the conversion of portfolios from agencies in Virginia, Oregon, Connecticut, California, Tennessee and South Carolina.
+Since 1994, the U.S. Department of Education (ED) has asked ECMC to play a critical role in assisting guaranty agencies that wish to exit FFELP.
+Ms. Hines has worked with ED and has led the conversion of portfolios from agencies in Virginia, Oregon, Connecticut, California, Tennessee, South Carolina and Rhode Island.
+She also led the conversion of portfolios from six third-party servicing clients.
 Each conversion has resulted in a timely transition of resources and uninterrupted services for borrowers, schools, lenders and servicers.

 Ms. Hines currently serves on the board of directors of the National Council of Higher Education Resources.

-Sarah Strehl, Chief Administrative Officer of ECMC Shared Services Company; Chief Human Resources Officer of ECMC Group
+Sarah Strehl, Chief Human Resources Officer, ECMC Group

-Sarah Strehl joined ECMC Group in May 2015 as senior vice president and chief human resources officer (CHRO).
+Sarah Strehl joined ECMC Group in May 2015 as chief human resources officer (CHRO).
 In this capacity, Ms. Strehl is responsible for the human resources function and people-related processes, policies, and decisions for ECMC Group and its subsidiaries.
-In August 2016, Ms. Strehl was appointed by the ECMC Group Board of Directors to chief administrative officer (CAO) for ECMC Shared Services Company, in addition to her CHRO role.
-Her primary responsibilities as CAO are to provide overall leadership for the Shared Services departments to: ensure business needs are fully understood; develop and implement a resource allocation process; and ensure business clients receive the support services they require.
+Ms. Strehl serves on the HR Committee of the board of directors for the Jeremiah Program.

 Prior to joining ECMC Group, Ms. Strehl was vice president of human resources in the for-profit higher education industry for several years.
 From 1998 to 2012, she served in various human resources roles at Cargill, Inc., including enterprise human resources leader, organization effectiveness practice leader, human resources process leader and human resources generalist.

-Ms. Strehl has more than 18 years' experience in human resources, with more than 14 years in a leadership position.
-She leads with energy—creating an environment that enables individuals to fully utilize their talents to execute against the company's mission and drive value for the organization.
+Ms. Strehl has 20 years' experience in human resources, with more than 16 years in a leadership position.
+She leads with energy—creating an environment that enables individuals to fully use their talents to execute against the company's mission and drive value for the organization.